interbit/interbit/docs/gitbook/getting-started/README.md

 # Getting Started

 Review the prerequisites and setup instructions in their entirety.
-Proceed to install any missing prerequisites before installing Interbit.
+Install any missing prerequisites before installing Interbit.

 ### Prerequisites